Colleges by Location

 Career Counselling

-At University of Minnesota, Duluth, there is both group career counseling for all students and individual career counseling for all students.
+At University of Minnesota Duluth, there is both group career counseling for all students and individual career counseling for all students.
 There are a job bank and job fairs.
 Job interviews are also available to students through the career center.
-There is campus employer recruitment for all the students.
+The career center offers resume preparation and resume referral to employers.
+The school has campus employer recruitment for all the students.
 Individual job placement is available to all students at this school.

 Job Placement